apollographql/docs/src/content/basics/resources/elastic-license-v2-faq.md

 ## I'm customizing the Apollo Federation libraries, Apollo Gateway or Apollo Router inside my application.
 How does ELv2 affect me?

-You can make any modifications to the Apollo Federation packages (such as the Router, Gateway, or query planner), subject to only the three limitations summarized above.
+You can make any modifications to the Apollo Federation packages (such as the router, gateway, or query planner), subject to only the three limitations summarized above.
 If you want to share those modifications with us, please see our [contributing guide](https://www.apollographql.com/docs/community/contributing/).
 If you have any questions, please reach out to us at [license@apollographql.com](mailto:license@apollographql.com).

 ### Can I extend or modify the Gateway or Router by creating plugins?